undebuggable/photo-collage/README.md

 Photo collage with tiles sorted by their color models
 ---------------

-This project converts a collection of images in a directory into a collage where the images are sorted by their color models.
-The images in an output collage are arranged in a grid as close to square as possible, in order left to right, top to bottom.
+This project converts a collection of images in a directory into a collage where the tile images are sorted by their color models.
+The tile images in an output collage are arranged in a grid as close to the square as possible, in order left to right, top to bottom.
 The supported color models are RGB, YIQ, HLS, HSV.

 Example invocation:
 ```